mbsabath/large_data_in_R/Large-Data-in-R.md

 ### 5.1 Partial Products

-Imagine we have a very tiny comupter, that can only hold 16 numbers at a time in memory.
+Imagine we have a very tiny computer, that can only hold 16 numbers at a time in memory.
 How could we calculate the average of a vector of \~1 million numbers?